deltamodders/modding-standard/README.md

 - `modding.xml` consists of <patch> tags, which have three fields: `patch`, `to` and `type`.
 It is used to actually patch the game and install your mod.
 - `_icon.png` is an optional icon the modder can include in their modpack.
 It must be a 1:1 image (256x256 reccomended but can be any size).
 It isn't included in this example folder.

+_(**NEW!** Create modpack JSON and XML files easily using the [MiscTools](https://gamebanana.com/tools/21003), a series of tools made specifically for mod makers.
+Read below if you want to make files manually)_

 ## `_deltamodInfo.json`

 ```json